Chronic kidney disease Stage 3

 Chronic kidney disease (CKD) is divided into 5 stages based on kidney function, and whether there are signs of blood or protein in the urine.

-At CKD stage 3, your doctor will be closely monitoring you to see if there is protein in the urine, as higher amounts of protein can mean more risk of CKD progression and an increased need for treatments.
+At CKD stage 3, your doctor will be closely monitoring you to see if there is protein in the urine, as higher amounts of protein can mean more risk of CKD getting worse and an increased need for treatments.
 You may be referred to a kidney specialist, also known as a nephrologist, at this stage.

 Symptoms of stage 3 kidney disease